perrybutler/rapid-platform/README.md

 Quickstart
 ----------

-1 Manually* download and install the Rapid Platform plugin for your WordPress site 2 Add the sample rapid-config.php file into your parent/child theme's root directory 3 Active the plugin via the WordPress admin dashboard

-* Rapid Platform has not yet been released to the WordPress.org Plugins Repository.
+Rapid Platform has not yet been released to the WordPress.org Plugins Repository.
 Until then, plugin installation and upgrades must be performed manually.

+1. Manually download and install the Rapid Platform plugin for your WordPress site
+2. Add the sample rapid-config.php file into your parent/child theme's root directory
+3. Active the plugin via the WordPress admin dashboard

 Roadmap
 -------